kolbigray/dotfiles_macos/README.md

 I've only scratched the surface with dotfiles so I'm looking into some other cool things like a custom SSH config, using a tool like GNU Snow or Ansible for dotfile management, and making some configurations to my dotfiles so that my setup is cool like the other ones shared on this site!

-I also took this fantastic course on dotfiles on udemy...
+I also took this fantastic course on dotfiles on Udemy...
 [Dotfile Course](https://dotfiles.eieio.xyz).